alexJM26/BankersAlgorithm/README.md

 This project was completed for cs33211 (Operating Systems) at Kent State University on 04/19/24.

-The program takes the current resource-allocation state of a system as input.
+The program takes a snapshot of the resource-allocation state of a system as input.
 This input must follow the format described under the "Usage" section.
 This input file is consumed and its information is used to create the data structures necessary for Banker's Algorithm.
 These data structures include the Maxmimum Matrix, the Allocation Matrix, the Need Matrix, and the Available vector.
-The steps of the Safety Algorithm of Banker's Algorithm is then followed in order to inspect these data structures and check if the system is in a safe state.
+The steps of the Safety Algorithm of Banker's Algorithm are then followed in order to inspect these data structures and check if the system is in a safe state.

 The program provides output upon completion.
 This output indicates whether the input resource-allocation state is safe.
-Additionally, if it is safe, the output will provide on possible safe sequence that it obtained by storing the process numbers during the execution of the safety algorithm.
-For any n processes described within the resource-allocation state, they will be output as processes P1,P2,...P(n-1).
+Additionally, if it is safe, the output will provide one possible safe sequence.
+For any n processes described within the resource-allocation state, they will be output as so withiin the sequence: P0 P1,...P(n-1) .

 ## Additional Information